alanwhite/sub-lic-spec/Sample_EULA.md

 We grant You a limited, non-exclusive, non-transferable, revocable license to install and use the free tier of the Software ("Free Tier") without charge for your personal or internal business purposes.
 The Free Tier includes basic functionality and does not require account creation or subscription.

 ### 1.2 Premium Tier License (Subscription-Based)
-Subject to your compliance with this Agreement and payment of applicable subscription fees, We grant You a limited, non-exclusive, non-transferable, revocable license to install and use the premium features of the Software ("Premium Tier") on a single device during the active subscription period.
+Subject to your compliance with this Agreement and payment of applicable subscription fees, We grant You a limited, non-exclusive, non-transferable, revocable license to install and use the premium features of the Software ("Premium Tier") on the number of devices specified in your subscription tier during the active subscription period.

 ### 1.3 Premium Tier Requirements
 Access to Premium Tier features requires: